moby/moby/docs/security/trust/trust_sandbox.md

 | MySQL           | The database where all of the trust information will be stored                                                                              |

 The sandbox uses the Docker daemon on your local system.
-Within the `notarysandbox` you interact with a local registry rather than the public Docker Hub.
+Within the `notarysandbox` you interact with a local registry rather than the Docker Hub.
 This means your everyday image repositories are not used.
 They are protected while you play.

 When you play in the sandbox, you'll also create root and tagging keys.
 The